cmu-sei/iides/examples/example3.md

 - **`Ttp vocab`**:
  IIDES
 - **`Tactic`**:
- Data Exfiltration (*7*) &mdash; Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
+ Data Exfiltration (*7*) - Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
 - **`Technique`**:
- Laptop (*7.8*) &mdash; Insider exfiltrates data by taking it out of the organization on a laptop.
+ Laptop (*7.8*) - Insider exfiltrates data by taking it out of the organization on a laptop.
 - **`Location`**:
-   - Remotely (*2*) &mdash; Action taken while remote (i.e. not at an organizational facility).
+   - Remotely (*2*) - Action taken while remote (i.e. not at an organizational facility).
 - **`Hours`**:
-   - During Work Hours (*1*) &mdash; Insider took the action during their normal working hours.
+   - During Work Hours (*1*) - Insider took the action during their normal working hours.
 - **`Device`**:
-   - Company Laptop (*2*) &mdash; Organization owned laptop workstation.
+   - Company Laptop (*2*) - Organization owned laptop workstation.
 - **`Description`**:
  The insider locally downloaded files from the company cloud directories to their laptop.